9623Y/9623Y-Spin-Up-Notebook/README.md

 Rhett made the argument that if the polycarb was screwed into the top and middle on the front of the frame, then ziptied at the bottom front of the frame, the standoff that is purtruding from the bottom will cause the polycarb to warp.

 Ari started the meeting by working on the summary of the game explination and worked on endgame design ideas.
-Rhett drilled holes into the polycarb for screws to attach it to the metal frame.
-Rebecca added screws into the polycarb and then everyone cleaned up.
-Rebecca was writing today's notebook entry as the meeting was happening.
+Rhett drilled holes into the polycarb for screws to attach it to the metal frame and we were able to attach it to the frame before we left.

 #### **End of Entry Thoughts**